-Non clinical data presented in this assessment report should be taken into account according to the kind of preparations registered in the European Union.
-Request of information concerning R. aculeatus showed that in France and Germany, preparations consist of hydro-alcoholic extracts, aqueous extracts, and plant powder.
-However, in most of the studies the characteristics of the extract used (mode of extraction, content in active substances, etc.) were not provided.
+Non-clinical data presented in this assessment report should be taken into account according to the kind of preparations registered in the European Union.
+The request of information concerning R. aculeatus in medicinal products approved in the Member States showed that marketed products in France and Germany contain as preparations hydro-alcoholic extracts, aqueous extracts, and plant powder.
+However, in most of the non-clinical studies the characteristics of the extract used (mode of extraction, content in active substances, etc.) were not provided.